 The Zendesk Agent Workspace enables agents to work seamlessly across Zendesk channels, all within a single ticket interface.
 Agents can use the appropriate channels to address issues, without being restricted to the channel in which the customer originally made contact.

 When enabled by an administrator, agents can manage Support, Chat, and Talk conversations within the same Support ticket.
 They don’t have to switch between dashboards to view and track customers issues.
 They have a full, customer-centric view of their work, enabling them to provide faster, better, and more personalized service.
-If installed and configured, agents can also receive and reply to social messages.
+If configured, agents can also receive and reply to social messages.

 This article contains the following topics:

 The following is a sample ticket in the workspace.